 The most successful period in the Boat Club's history was under the leadership of Tim Lucas, when LRGSBC achieved medal success in either the Schools' Head of the River Race, The National Schools Regatta or the National Rowing Championships for ten consecutive years from 1992 to 2002.

-Since 2000 the School's Rowing Master has been Peter Jago.
+Since 2000 the School's Rowing Master was Peter Jago with Dave Yates following on.
 In the current era one strong year group gained particular success from 2001 to 2006; the peak of their efforts resulted in international success at the Munich International Regatta and at the Coupe de la Jeunesse in 2006.
 Two ex-members went on to compete as seniors in the GB squad, one of whom went on to win an Olympic Gold at the Brazil Games.

 Lancaster’s second university occasionally dabbles in rowing despite not having its own rowing club!
 During the main season its rowers have either rowed for the University, Club or the School.